 When purchasing CBD isolate from a local business that’s selling someone else’s product, it can be hard to obtain a COA.
 However, it’s still always worth it to ask.

 Make sure your CBD isolate comes from a business that will accept returns.
 If a company truly believes in their product, they won’t run away with your money.
 All-natural ingredients usually signify a brand that is willing to put in more work to offer something healthier to their customers.
 Even though CBD isolates only contain a single ingredient, browse the company’s other products.
 If they pay the same amount of attention to their entire line of items as they do to their CBD isolates, that’s a good sign.

 Quality Ingredients To Look For:

 Any form of CBD should have the best ingredients.
 What are the ingredients in isolate?
 While other concentrates (like CBD wax) have multiple components within them, CBD isolate only has cannabidiol molecules “isolated” within it.
 So, the only ingredient to look for in these products is CBD.

 Look for cannabidiol that has been extracted from American hemp using an ultra-clean CO2 extraction method.
 Other extraction methods use solvents like butane or isopropyl.
 These are potentially dangerous, highly flammable chemicals that can leave toxic residue behind if not properly evaporated.
 CO2 consistently produces high-quality CBD without the risks that come with questionable solvents.

-CBD isolate should come as a fine, white powder.
+CBD isolate is a concentrate that should come as a fine, white powder.
 There should be little to no flavor or smell.
 If a strong flavor is what you’re looking for, it is not recommended that you search out an isolate that has added flavoring.
 Additives will take away from the purity of the product.
 Instead, add the isolate to your food or drink to get the benefits of CBD while making your taste buds happy!